DanielKhali1/ResearchGAPSO/README.md

 **Particle Swarm Optimization:** converge slowly although is more accurate because of how slowly it converges

 ## Testing both Algorithms Together ##
+The only way it could possibly said that combining both the algorithms together is more efficient then using them on their own would be if the combined hibridization can find a higher quality solution in less iterations then Genetic Algorithms, or PSO can do alone

+### How they will be combined ###

+Step 1: Run GA/PSO first for a set amount of iterations.

+Step 2: reduce th